USDA-SCINet/scinet-site/sn_collections/_guides/data/data-management.md

 Given the space and access limitations of a home directory, large amounts of data or data that will be used collaboratively should be transferred to a project directory.
 See the User Guide section on [SCINet Storage](/guides/storage) for more information on home and project directory quotas.

-If you have issues with or questions about transferring data, please contact the VRSC at scinet_vrsc@USDA.GOV.
+If you have issues with or questions about transferring data, please contact the VRSC at scinet_vrsc@usda.gov.